Global Volunteers Nepal Inaugural Team Reports on Teaching in Kathmandu

 Our learning continued when Bhuwan, (hotel staff) helped us learn more Nepali phrases.
 We got a chance to practice phrases that would help us both on the street and in schools.
 “Sit down” and “quiet” were favorites of the upper school volunteer teachers.

 I would like to thank the volunteer teachers who were in our school to break students’ monotonous.
 The students were feeling bored from congested classroom activities, got a chance to feel fresh.
 We hope we will see you again. – Narayani Pathak Timilsina (teacher at Bans Bari school)

 Dinner was delicious at the Hotel Yatri, accompanied by our guest speaker, Principal Dambar of St. Joseph’s School, who talked about the three educational systems of Nepal.
 He walked us through government schools, private schools, and semi-private schools.
 The most moving words came when he spoke about the remote areas, the marginal people and their daily struggle to stay alive.
 He, like Stephen, shared his humble beginning and insight into his family life.
 As we struggle with executing lesson plans or fret over how to connect, let these two men, in particular, remind us of the power and ability within ourselves if our intention is led by a loving heart.

-Upcoming: Report on the second week of Global Volunteers’ first program in Kathmandu, Nepal.
+Continue: Report on the second week of Global Volunteers’ first program in Kathmandu, Nepal.